gomorpheus/morpheus-xenserver-plugin/README.md

-# Morpheus XenServer Plugin
+# Morpheus XCP-ng Plugin
-This library provides an integration between XenServer and Morpheus.
+This library provides an integration between XCP-ng and Morpheus.

 ### Requirements